Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 #>         16          8        212          7
 ```

-Each group has completely different representation.
-This is not a balanced design.
+Each group has completely different representations which would indicate that this is not a balanced design.
 Does that matter?
 It certainly could.
-We will test for group differences using the `aov` function.
+Test for group differences using by the `aov` function.

 ```r